rogepato/Predicting-CEFR-Proficiency/README.md

 Public final projects for *Intermediate Data Programming* (CSE 163).
 Additional projects can be submitted via pull request.

-Predict your CEFR level by answering given questions
+Predict your CEFR level by answering a random prompt

-**Model trained on 9 features:**
+**Model trained on 10 features:**

 - Number of sentences
 - Average sentence length